Pete Hegseth: Political activism (2006–2016)

 Hegseth left Concerned Veterans for America in January 2016 after allegations of financial mismanagement and alcoholism.
+A whistleblower report accused Hegseth of fostering a sexist and hostile workplace at Concerned Veterans for America; one whistleblower claimed that Hegseth had used organization funds as a personal expense account.
+Another former employee claimed he had witnessed Hegseth drunkenly chanting "Kill all Muslims!"
 In December, President-elect Donald Trump considered Hegseth for secretary of veterans affairs, but he faced opposition from veterans groups who viewed Hegseth's support for allowing all veterans to choose private doctors as untenable; Paul Rieckhoff, the executive director of Iraq and Afghanistan Veterans of America, said that selecting Hegseth would "be war" and "a radical departure" for the department.
 Trump later chose David Shulkin, with The Washington Post noting Hegseth's lack of experience in operating a large organization.
 Hegseth told podcaster Shawn Ryan that Trump found him too young to assume the position.
 After Shulkin fell out of favor with the Trump administration in March 2018, Hegseth positioned himself as a potential candidate, but Trump selected Robert Wilkie after consulting Hegseth and financier Isaac Perlmutter.